 Several new shooters made it to the final field, but even with their handicap they could not hold off Allison Shaffer and Alex Newara, who just kept breaking clays and emerged as the Couples Shoot champions.
 Alex is new to the game but held his own in the shoot-off.
 Allison is getting used to this champ stuff, as she was Pennsylvania Ladies HOA Champ at this year’s State Shoot.
 Terry Smith and his grandniece Jenna Smith were Couples Shoot runners-up, and Kevin and Cheryl Smith (no relation to Terry and Jenna) took third place.
 Cheryl remarked after the shoot-off that she could not believe they won third place.
 She and Kevin were thrilled.
 Pictures of the group followed the crowning of the shoot champions with the custom-made crown of shotgun shells, while gift certificates for food and shooting were awarded to all three winning teams.

-After the shooting was done, people moved to The Barn, about 200 yards from the skeet clubhouse, for a fine picnic-style dinner.
-Ryan Holtz cooked the chicken on-site, and many people brought covered dishes and desserts.
-There was plenty of food and drink on hand and lots of lively discussion among old and new friends.
-All in all, a fitting ending to a very pleasant day.
+After the shooting was done, people headed to “The Barn,” about 200 yards from the skeet clubhouse, for a fine picnic-style dinner.
+Ryan Holtz cooked the delicious chicken on-site, and many people brought covered dishes and yummy desserts.
+There was plenty of food and drink, including homemade wine, but more importantly, many new friendships were formed.

 – Contributed by George Gleich